 The Color sliders control the Temperature, Tint and Vibrance.
 They are used to remove a color cast and enhance the color of the image.
-By default, when working with raw (or DNG) files, the color temperature is measured in degrees Kelvin (°K), which gives you a larger and more accurate range to make adjustments.

 The settings in this section of the Tone & Color pane include:

 - Auto Button: The auto button attempts to detect and remove a color cast.
 It makes adjustments to the Temperature and Tint sliders. - Gray Dropper: Used to remove a color cast of an image.
 Click the icon to activate, then click on an area in the image that should be gray. - White Balance presets: This pop-up lets you change the white balance according to common color temperatures (As Shot, Auto, Daylight, Cloudy, Shade, Tungsten, Florescent, Flash, Custom).
-The default is As Shot, which is the color temperature that the camera recorded when you took the photo. - Temperature: This slider shifts the color either cooler (blue) or warmer (yellow).
-When editing a raw file, the °K button will be blue, which means that the temperature is measured in degrees Kelvin.
-Clicking the button will change the slider to a relative color ramp.
-(The Kelvin ramp is only available when working with raw photos; other formats use the relative slider.) - Tint: Shifts the color either green or magenta. - Saturation: Increases or decreases the saturation of your image. - Vibrance: Increases/decreases the color of muted tones, leaving more saturated colors alone. - Reduce Vibrance on Skin: When turned on, adjustments made with Vibrance slider are reduced on skin colored areas.
+The default is As Shot, which is the color temperature that the camera recorded when you took the photo. - Temperature: This slider shifts the color either cooler (blue) or warmer (yellow). - Tint: Shifts the color either green or magenta. - Saturation: Increases or decreases the saturation of your image. - Vibrance: Increases or decreases the color of muted tones, leaving more saturated colors alone. - Reduce Vibrance on Skin: When turned on, adjustments made with Vibrance slider are reduced on skin colored areas.
 This allows you to increase the vibrance of clothing and the background without adversely affecting the skin color. - Purity Highlights: Reduces the saturation in the highlights. - Purity Shadows: Reduces the saturation in the shadows.